-- You can show love when you know you deserve love.
+- You can show love towards others when you know you deserve love.

-- Knowing that being humble is not a sign of weakness, it is a show of self-confidence, a healthy self-esteem and genuine God-courage.
+- Understand that being humble is not a sign of weakness, it is a show of self-confidence, healthy self-esteem, and genuine God courage.

 - Being at peace with yourself means less frustration and less stress.
-I would hesitate to say it will guarantee happiness but it is definitely a contributing factor.
+I would hesitate to say whether it will guarantee happiness but it is a contributing factor.

 - There appears to be a correlation between good self-esteem and success.
-I’m not sure what comes first, but with confidence, you are more likely to take on bigger roles and new challenges because you believe in your ability.
+I’m not sure what comes first, but when you feel confident, you are more likely to take on bigger roles and new challenges because you believe in your ability.

 - Become less reliant on the opinion and approval of others.

 It is important to recognize poor self-esteem in other people too.
-They are often difficult to get along with and yet could do with the support and encouragement of others, especially in a work situation.
-We don’t always need to pull others down in order to lift ourselves up.
+People with low self-esteem are often difficult to get along with and yet they are the ones who could do with support and encouragement the most, especially in work situations.
+We don’t always need to pull others down so we can lift ourselves.

 Taking a realistic look at ourselves is the first step on the way to self-acceptance.
-We will delve into this further in another topic.
-For now, you can start by making 2 lists: (1) 10 of my Strengths (2) 10 of my Weaknesses.
+We deal with this further in another topic.
+For now, you can start by making 2 lists: (1) 10 of my Strengths and (2) 10 of my Weaknesses.